 If you are just starting out in business, don’t go crazy and invest in complicated storage units.
-Simple items like file racks, shoe cubbies, paper towel holders and towel racks can make useful storage units or holders during application.
+Simple items like file racks, shoe cubbies, paper towel holders, and towel racks can make useful storage units or holders during application.

 If you purchase large quantities of labels at a time, it’s good to only remove one roll or a few sheets at a time, depending on how fast you use them.
 The plastic wrapping that roll labels generally come in, will keep them protected until use.
 The same is true for sheets.
 Keep them stored in their original packaging until use.

 Roll label storage & applicators

 For custom printed roll labels, any type of shelving can work but cubbies are a great, inexpensive option.
-It’s best not to stack roll labels for a long period of time, so deeper cubbies or shelves are better than taller ones, as you can fit more rolls in each cubby as your business grows.
+It’s best not to stack rolls for a long period of time, so deeper cubbies or shelves are better than taller ones, as you can fit more rolls in each cubby as your business grows.

-Jewelry stands and bracelet organizers can also make budget-friendly roll label holders and applicators.
+Jewelry display stands and bracelet organizers can also make budget-friendly roll label holders and applicators.
 However, keep in mind that large, heavy rolls may not work on lightweight jewelry stands.

-Whether you’re storing custom printed sheet labels or printable blank labels, you should always keep them flat.
+Whether you’re storing custom printed sheet labels or printable sheet labels, you should always keep them flat.
 Think of them like stacks of paper.
 If you stand them vertically, they will curl and bend.

 For sheets, keep them laying flat in their original packaging on shelves or in boxes until ready for use.
 Make sure they’re in a temperature-controlled environment as much as possible.
 Sheet protectors are a great way to store individual sheets you’re getting ready to use to keep them from getting dirty or damaged.